-In 2000, 1,088 or 0.86% of children ages

-Statistics alone do not come close to had average medical expenditures that describing the scope of the problems faced by children, families, providers, and the state.
+In 2000, 1,088 or 0.86% of children ages 3-21 who received special education services in Tennessee were classified as having autism.
+In 2011-2012, 6,752 or 5.44% of children with disabilities ages 3-21 who received special education services had autism.8 Statistics alone do not come close to describing the scope of the problems faced by children, families, providers, and the state.
 Families often report that having a child with ASD/DD has a tremendous impact on the family unit.
 The impact pervades a family's finances, employment status, recreational activities, community involvement, and other quality of life issues.
-Families report voluntarily reducing work hours and in some instances resigning from positions in order to provide care for their child.9 lt is estimated to cost at least \$17,000 more per year to care for a child with ASD compared to a child without ASD.
+Families report voluntarily reducing work hours and in some instances resigning from positions in order to provide care for their child.9 It is estimated to cost at least \$17,000 more per year to care for a child with ASD compared to a child without ASD.
 Costs stem from health care, education, ASD-related therapy, family-coordinated services, and caregiver time.
-For a child with more severe ASD, costs per year increase to over \$21,000.10
+For a child with more severe ASD, costs per year increase to over \$21,000.10 Children and adolescents with ASD had average medical expenditures that exceeded those without ASD by \$4,110-\$6,200 per year.
+On average, medical expenditures for children and adolescents with ASD were 4.1-6.2 times greater than for those without ASD.
+Differences in median expenditures ranged from \$2,240 to \$3,360 per year with median expenditures 8.4-9.5 times greater.11 The transition to adulthood brings its own challenges.
+Educational and employment opportunities for individuals with ASD are scarce, even when compared to those of individuals with other disabilities.12 Meeting the diverse and complex needs of children and adults with autism and their families poses a major challenge.
+Tennessee must work toward development and implementation of systems to ensure that individuals with ASD and other developmental disabilities receive early and timely identification, diagnosis, and intervention services.
+Because of varied needs, no single state agency can accomplish the systems changes required to meet the growing demand for supports and services.